When a loved one dies

-Do you know what to do when a loved one dies?
-Family members face many important tasks and sadly this is needed to be done at a time of personal distress.
-The team at Secure Haven Funeral Directors understand this and we have a detailed check-list to help families register the death and plan for the funeral.
+Family members face many important tasks and, sadly, these need to be done at a time of personal distress.
+The team at Secure Haven Funeral Directors understand this and we have put together a detailed checklist to help families register the death and plan for the funeral.

-- Contact your doctor in the first instance at your local surgery
+Contact your doctor at your local surgery, in the first instance.

-- Contact Secure Haven Funeral Directors to carry out the removal and bring your loved one into our care at our Chelmsford premises.
+Contact Secure Haven Funeral Directors to carry out the removal and bring your loved one into our care at our Chelmsford premises.

-Once the doctor has confirmed the death, you will be able to advise the bereavement office if the funeral service will be a burial or cremation and who your preferred funeral director is.
+Once the doctor has confirmed the death, you will be able to advise the bereavement office if the funeral service will be a burial or cremation, and whom is your preferred Funeral Director.
 If cremation, medical forms will be ordered and completed by two doctors before the deceased is clear for removal from the hospital mortuary.

-Contact the registrar’s central booking system for Essex on 0345 603 7632 to make an appointment at any of their offices.
-Alternatively you can book online at https://www.essex.gov.uk/Births%20Ceremonies%20Deaths/Deaths/Pages/Registering-a-death.aspx
+Contact the Registrar’s central booking system for Essex, on 0345 6037632, to make an appointment at any of their offices.
+Alternatively, you can book online at Register a Death.

 The Registrar will require the following information from you: